TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 Ok.
 What just happened?
 You cloned a core, composer install`ed dependencies and executed core unit tests.
-Let's have a look at more some details: `runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/.env` according to its findings and then executes a couple of `docker-compose` commands to prepare containers, run tests and stop containers.
+Let's have a look at more some details: `runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a couple of `docker-compose` commands to prepare containers, run tests and stop containers after execution again.

-A core developer doing this for the first time may find `docker-compose` fetching some container images before party goes on.
+A core developer doing this for the first time may find `docker-compose` pulling some container images before party goes on.
 These are the dependent images needed to execute certain jobs.
 For instance the container `typo3gmbh/php72 <https://hub.docker.com/r/typo3gmbh/php72/>`_ may be fetched.
 It's definition can be found at `TYPO3 GmbH bitbucket <https://bitbucket.typo3.com/projects/T3COM/repos/bamboo-remote-agent/browse>`_.